D Glossary

 Statistical validity

-A result is statistically valid if the conditions for the underlying mathematical calculations and assumptions to be approximately correct are met.
+A result is statistically valid if the conditions for the underlying mathematical calculations to be approximately correct are met, such as the sampling distribution having an approximate normal distribution.
 Every confidence interval and hypothesis test has statistical validity conditions.

 Subjective approach to probability

-In the subjective approach to probability, various factors are incorporated, perhaps subjectively, to determine the probability of an event.
+In the subjective approach to probability, various factors are incorporated, perhaps subjectively, to determine the probability of an event occurring.

 Subjects

-The individuals units in the population when they are people; the units of analysis.
+The individual units in the population when the units are people; the units of analysis.
 Also called individuals or cases; however, those two terms do not refer to people.

 Systematic sampling